We have a big vision

 We come from all walks of life, with our varied and colorful lived experiences.

-We have all been touched by disabilities and are committed to inclusivity for the neurodiverse population in agriculture.
+We have all been touched by disabilities across the spectrum.

 Growing Abilities, Rooted in Community